What does Cheyenne mean?

 Cheyenne is a very prominent first name for women (#1778 out of 4276, Top 42%) but an unusual surname for all people.
 (2000 U.S. Census)

+Cheyanne, Shyann and Shyanne are the prominent variation forms of Cheyenne (#362 the previous year).
+Usage of these girl names reached its peak in 1997 (usage of 0.605%) and is now much lower (usage 0.1595%, down 73.6%), with the versions Cheyanne, Shyann and Shyanne becoming less trendy.
+Cheyenne (#362) is the most contemporarily stylish baby name in this list.
 Displayed below is a comparison of the popularity of the girl name Cheyenne and corresponding names.
-Cheyanne, Shyann and Shyanne are the prominent variation forms of Cheyenne (#362 the previous year) listed in the Top 1000.
-Usage of these girl names reached its peak in 1997 and is now much lower, with the versions Cheyanne, Shyann and Shyanne becoming less trendy.
-Cheyenne (#362) is the most contemporarily stylish baby name in this list.
-(2014 Birth Statistics)
+(Top 1000 Birth Names Statistics, 2014)